 The number one thing to keep in mind when buying bulk is that it's not the price of the item, it’s the price per unit (or ounce) that matters.
 Use the calculator on your phone or bring your own when bulk shopping.
 Other bulk shopping strategies that may be helpful include bringing a list (and sticking to it) when you go shopping, splitting the cost of a membership with a family member or friend, and splitting items to a more manageable size.

-While stockpiling items may not always be a wise financial decision, if it’s something you or your family uses every day and it’s cheaper per unit at a bulk store, then go for it.
-Also, it may also be smart to stockpile things like non-perishable food and other toiletries if your income changes month-to-month.
+While stockpiling items may not always be a wise financial decision, if it’s something you or your family use every day, and it’s cheaper per unit at a bulk store, then go for it.
+Also, it may be smart to stockpile things like non-perishable food and other toiletries if your income changes month-to-month.

 What to Buy in Bulk

-If you’re a parent, buying diapers and wipes are Costco, Sam’s, BJ's or other bulk store will also save you big.
-When we had our son, we did the calculations on diapers: at Target, Pampers Swaddlers cost $0.25/diaper.
-At Sam’s, it’s $0.21.
-Our son goes through about 12 diapers a day.
-So, buying diapers in bulk saves us about $0.48 per day.
-While it doesn’t seem like much, it saves us roughly $175/year.
+If you’re a parent, buying diapers and wipes at Costco, Sam’s, BJ's, or other bulk stores will also save you big.
+When we had our son, we did the calculations on diapers: at Target, Pampers Swaddlers cost $0.25/diaper; at Sam’s, it was $0.21.
+Our son went through about 12 diapers a day, so buying them in bulk saved us about $0.48 per day.
+While it doesn’t seem like much, that was roughly $175 per year.

 What to Skip

-Another reason why many avoid buying in bulk?
-When you have a lot of something, you’re more likely to eat more of it, or not feel bad about being wasteful.
-So be sure that if you buy in bulk, you continue to be a smart consumer of your purchases, i.e. you don’t eat the entire jar of peanut-butter filled pretzels.
+Another reason why many avoid buying in bulk is that when you have a lot of something, you’re more likely to eat more of it, or not feel bad about being wasteful.
+So be sure that if you buy in bulk, you continue to be a smart consumer of your purchases.

 Other Things to Consider